quildtide/Distributions.jl/README.md

 ### Reporting issues

-* If you need help or an explanation how to use *Distributions* ask in the forum (https://discourse.julialang.org) or, for informal questions, visit the chat (https://julialang.slack.com).
+* If you need help or an explanation on how to use *Distributions*, ask in the forum (https://discourse.julialang.org) or, for informal questions, visit the chat (https://julialang.slack.com).

 If you have a bug linked with *Distributions*, check that it has not been reported yet on the issues of the repository.